COVID-19: Delhi records 35 fresh cases, one fatality | Health

 The death toll due to the viral disease has gone up to 25,080 and the case fatality rate stands at 1.74 per cent, the bulletin said.

-Of the 12,036 beds in city hospitals for Covid patients, only 249 are occupied, it added.
+Of 12,036 beds in city hospitals for Covid patients, only 249 are occupied, it added.

+The health bulletin said 30 positive cases pertaining to previous weeks were added on the Indian Council for Medical Research’s portal by the Mandoli prison.

+Twenty-seven people have succumbed to the disease in this month so far.
+The cumulative death toll was 25,053 on July 31.
+The bulletin said that a total of 73,511 tests were conducted in the last 24 hours, out of which 50,930 were RTPCR, TrueNat or CBNAAT tests, while the rest were rapid antigen tests.
+The national capital reported 39 coronavirus cases, and zero fatalities for the fifth day on the trot on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)